 Program Information - Overview of NSLP

 The National School Lunch Program (NSLP) is a federally assisted meal program operating in more than 94,000 public and nonprofit private schools and residential child care institutions nationwide.
 It provides nutritionally balanced, low-cost or free lunches to more than 26 million children each school day.
-Established under the National School Lunch Act, signed by President Harry Truman in 1946, the program celebrated its 60th anniversary in 2006.
+Established under the National School Lunch Act, signed by President Harry Truman in 1946, the program celebrates its 75th anniversary in 2021.

 The U.S. Department of Agriculture, through its Food and Nutrition Service (FNS), administers the program at the Federal level.
 In Nebraska, it is administered by the Nebraska Department of Education in the office of Nutrition Services, which operates the program through agreements with local school districts and private schools.
 School districts and private schools that choose to take part in the lunch program receive cash reimbursement and donated commodity assistance from USDA for each meal they serve.
 In return, they must serve lunches that meet federal nutrition requirements, and they must offer free and reduced-price lunches to eligible children.

 In 1994, in an effort to improve the nutritional quality of school meals, FNS launched the School Meals Initiative for Healthy Children, the first full-scale reform of the school lunch program since it was established.
 The centerpiece of the initiative was new regulations to update nutrition standards so that all school meals will meet the recommendations of the Dietary Guidelines for Americans.
 The new regulations became final in June 1995, and took effect at the beginning of school year 1996-97.
 The 2005 edition of the Dietary Guidelines for Americans was released in January, 2005.